SepticNearby LogoSepticNearby.com

 Do I need a permit for septic work in Sumner?

-For routine pumping, no permit is required.
-For any repair, alteration, or new installation, a permit from the Worth Board of Health is absolutely mandatory.
-This ensures the work meets local and state health codes.
+For routine pumping and maintenance, a permit is not typically required.
+However, for any repairs, modifications, or a full system replacement, you absolutely need a permit from the Worth Board of Health.
+This ensures the work meets local and state environmental codes, which is crucial for protecting our groundwater.

 Can heavy rain delay pumping in Sumner?